AmitThakkar/Getting-Started-With-Gulp/README.md

-#Getting Started with Gulp
+#Getting Started with GulpJS

-####This repository contains demo for using guild with Gulp.
+####This repository contains Getting started guild with GulpJS.

 Now a days, a **JavaScript** task runner is getting very famous.
 Yes, its name is **Gulp**.
 Many of us get confused between **Gulp** and **Grunt**.
 But why did I choose **Gulp**?